Great barbet

-The great barbet (Psilopogon virens) is an Asian barbet native to the Indian sub-continent and Southeast Asia, where it inhabits foremost forests up to 3000 m altitude.
+The great barbet (Psilopogon virens) is an Asian barbet native to the Indian sub-continent and Southeast Asia, where it inhabits forests up to 3000 m altitude.
 It has been listed as Least Concern on the IUCN Red List since 2004 because of its wide distribution.

 Taxonomy

 Bucco virens was the scientific name proposed by Pieter Boddaert in 1783 for a great barbet that had been described by Georges-Louis Leclerc, Comte de Buffon in 1781 based on a specimen collected in China.
 It was illustrated in a hand-coloured plate engraved by François-Nicolas Martinet.

 It was placed in the genus Megalaima proposed by George Robert Gray in 1842 who suggested to use this name instead of Bucco.
 In the 19th and 20th centuries, the following great barbet zoological specimens were described: